-In 2021 and 2022, the bank was involved in some legal proceedings in which it does not expect any financial effects and therefore has not made any provision for pending legal proceedings.
-Among the legal proceedings in which the bank was involved as a defendant in 2021 and 2022, it is worth noting, in view of the substance and value of the litigation, a collective action brought against several Slovenian banks by the Kolektiv 99 Institute on behalf of consumers who had concluded a variable-rate consumer or housing loan agreement with the bank, seeking reimbursement of the alleged disadvantage suffered by the borrowers as a result of the bank's failure to take account of the negative value of the Euribor in the calculation of the interest rate.
-By the present action, the applicant seeks a declaration that the so-called Floor practice (disregard of negative Euribor values without any basis in the loan agreement) and the socalled Floor clause (invalidity of the provision in the loan agreement according to which, in the event of a negative Euribor value, the Euribor value is deemed to be zero, or the invalidity of a comparable provision to the same effect) are null and void.
-The bank did not carry out the Floor practice.
-As regards the alleged nullity of the Floor clause, the bank will argue and prove in the litigation that such a clause is not null and void as it does not constitute an unfair contractual term, but rather a valid agreement between the parties on the price of the money lent.
-The bank's position is supported by the legal opinion of leading civil law experts.
-The bank received the complaint in May 2022 and replied to it within the prescribed time limit.
+In 2022 and 2023 the Bank was involved in some legal proceedings in which it did not expect to lose money.

+Among the legal proceedings in which the Bank was involved as a defendant in 2022 and 2023 it is worth noting, in view of the substance and value of the litigation, a collective action brought against several Slovenian banks by the Kolektiv 99 Institute on behalf of consumers who had concluded a variable-rate consumer or housing loan agreement with the Bank, seeking reimbursement of the alleged disadvantage suffered by the borrowers as a result of the Bank's failure to take account of the negative value of the Euribor in the calculation of the interest rate.
+By the present action, the applicant seeks a declaration that the so-called Floor practice (disregard of negative Euribor values without any basis in the loan agreement) and the so-called Floor clause (invalidity of the provision in the loan agreement according to which, in the event of a negative Euribor value, the Euribor value is deemed to be zero, or the invalidity of a comparable provision to the same effect) are null and void.
+The Bank did not carry out the Floor practice.

+As regards the alleged nullity of the Floor clause, the Bank will argue and prove in the litigation that such a clause is not null and void as it does not constitute an unfair contractual term, but rather a valid agreement between the parties on the price of the money lent.
+The Bank's position is supported by the legal opinion of leading civil law experts.

+The Bank received the complaint in May 2022 and replied to it within the prescribed time limit.
 The collective action procedure is a two-stage procedure.